braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/experiment_step.md

 ![Experiment Settings where you can add paths and distribute the percentage of users in each path.][1]

 {% alert note %}
 If Canvas re-eligibility is enabled, users who enter the Canvas and go down a randomly chosen path will go down the same path again if they become re-eligible and re-enter the Canvas.
 This maintains the validity of the experiment and associated analytics.
+If instead you'd like the Experiment Step to always randomize path assignment, enable **Randomized Paths in Experiment Paths**.
+This option is not available when using either Winning or Personalized Paths.
 {% endalert %}

 ### Step 2: Turn on Winning Path or Personalized Paths (optional) {#step-2}